 This is part of how you can decide to live each day; make the radical decision to be happy.

 We can have no idea what our future holds and be anxious about that and decide to show up curious and open, if not excited, to each new day.

-We can be in the thick of a painful season of life but open ourselves up to the idea that joy and pain can coexist.
-That I can hate the circumstance but receive the small, bright moments of happiness that flit my way.
+We can be in the thick of a painful season of life and also open ourselves up to the idea that joy and pain can coexist.
+That we can hate the circumstance and also receive the small, bright moments of happiness that flit our way.